Scanners: Plot

-Unknown to Ruth, Keller is working for Revok and informs him of Ruth's infiltration plan.
-Revok dispatches assassins to follow Vale as he visits an unaffiliated scanner, Benjamin Pierce, a successful yet reclusive sculptor who copes with his abilities through his art.
-Revok's assassins murder Pierce, but Vale defeats the assassins with his powers and reads Pierce's dying thoughts, learning of another group of scanners, led by Kim Obrist, who oppose Revok's group.
-Vale tracks down Obrist and attends a meeting, but Revok's assassins strike again; only Vale and Obrist survive.
+Unbeknownst to Ruth, Keller—a non-scanner—is working for Darryl Revok.
+Keller informs Revok of the doctor's plan to infiltrate his group.
+Revok has Vale surveilled and sends assassins to murder him as Vale visits an unaffiliated scanner, an artist named Benjamin Pierce.
+Revok's assassins murder Pierce, but Vale survives and is able to read Pierce's dying thoughts.
+Vale learns of a group of scanners who oppose Revok, led by a woman named Kim Obrist.
+Vale tracks down Obrist and attends a meeting of the group, but Revok's assassins strike again; only Vale and Obrist survive.
+In the aftermath of the attack, Vale and Obrist learn of a pharmaceutical company named Biocarbon Amalgamate which has some apparent connection to the ephemerol drug.